mthl/guix-artwork/website/posts/securing-updates.md

-verify the signature on the Guix tarball or ISO image, [as noted in the installation instructions](https://guix.gnu.org/manual/en/html_node/Binary-Installation.html), which reduces chances of getting the “wrong” Guix but is still very much [trust-on-first-use](https://en.wikipedia.org/wiki/Trust_on_first_use) (TOFU).
+verify the signature on the Guix tarball or ISO image, [as noted in the installation instructions](https://guix.gnu.org/manual/en/html_node/Binary-Installation.html), which reduces chances of getting the “wrong” Guix, but it is still very much [trust-on-first-use](https://en.wikipedia.org/wiki/Trust_on_first_use) (TOFU).